Lithium Adsorbtion on Polyacenes $\&$ Zig-zag-edge Graphene Strips: Li Adsorption on Extended Benzenoid Species

-Following our discussion of semi-infinite graphene, one can expects bulk adsorbant.
-To minimize Coulomb repulsion from (partially) ionic Li atoms one can anticipate the Li atoms preferably adsorb half on each side of the graphene sheet.
+For graphene, following our discussion of semi-infinite graphene, one can expect bulk adsorption.
+The structure should be close to flat because the rings at which the Li atoms are adsorbed are within linear sequences of polyacene chains in 3 different equivalent directions.
+To minimize Coulomb repulsion from (partially) ionic Li atoms, one can anticipate the Li atoms to preferably adsorb half on each side of the graphene sheet, end those on the same side are not to near to one another.